asimmunawar/asimmunawar.github.io/_pages/about.md

 <p>I also serve as Tech Advisory Board member at <a href="https://www.packtpub.com/">Packt in India</a> (remote work), Scientific and Industrial Advisory Board member at the <a href="https://ncai.pk/">National Center of Artificial Intelligence-NCAI Pakistan</a>, and Executive advisory board member at <a href="https://centaur.ai/">Centaur AI in New York</a>.</p>

-Looking ahead, I am eager to lead cutting-edge projects, develop innovative AI solutions, and collaborate with forward-thinking organizations to shape the future of technology.
-I remain committed to fostering growth and achieving meaningful results that push the boundaries of what AI can accomplish.
+<p>Looking ahead, I am eager to lead cutting-edge projects, develop innovative AI solutions, and collaborate with forward-thinking organizations to shape the future of technology.
+I remain committed to fostering growth and achieving meaningful results that push the boundaries of what AI can accomplish.</p>

 <h3>My Management Skills</h3>